-21.2.
-The Registry aims to publish the Judicial Registrar's List for the following day by 4pm.
+21.2 The Registry aims to publish the Judicial Registrar Court Lists for the following day by 4pm.

 22.1 Contact details for the Court's registries are available on the Court's website.

-23.1.
-Self-Represented Litigants will be supported by the Registry to assist them through the court process efficiently.
-Further information to assist Self-Represented Litigants is available in the Going to Court section.
+23.1 Self-represented litigants will be supported by the Registry to assist them through the court process efficiently.
+Refer to Information for Litigants for further information.

-23.2.
-A Self-Representation Service is available to litigants in each registry.
-The service provides free, confidential and impartial legal advice and assistance with FCA and FCCA proceedings for individuals and community groups.
+23.2 A self-representation service is available to litigants in each Registry.
+The service provides free, confidential and impartial legal and/or financial advice and assistance with FCFCOA proceedings for individuals and community groups.
 For further details contact the nearest Registry.

 a) consider the filed evidence, any communications and the draft orders forwarded by the applicant, and